|

 • Dog-Friendly?
 Yes, on a leash

-This is a great add-on to the hike at Multnomah we mentioned above.
-It’s a short two mile loop with a little bit of climbing along the way, but it’s pretty accessible for most hikers.
+This is a great add-on to the hike at Multnomah Falls we’re about to mention below.
+It’s a short two mile loop with a little bit of climbing along the way, but it’s pretty accessible for most hikers, which is why we bring a lot of out-of-town visitors here.

 The trailhead is also just off of the Historic Columbia River Highway, which is a fun drive to do on your way out to the Gorge.
 Make sure to stop at the Vista House and Scenic Women’s Forum Viewpoint for some excellent views of the Gorge!